railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 --------------------

-The different timesheet categories (working time sessions) can be defined in the menu :menuselection:`Human Resources --> Configuration --> Working Time Categories` and select one of the groups there such as :guilabel:`38 Hours/Week`.
+The different timesheet categories (working time sessions) can be defined in the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Working Period` and select one of the groups there such as :guilabel:`38 Hours/Week`.

 .. figure::  images/service_timesheet_def.png